Isiah Kiner-Falefa Player Props: Yankees vs. Angels

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has seven doubles, a triple, five home runs and 16 walks while hitting .254.
+- Kiner-Falefa is batting .251 with seven doubles, a triple, five home runs and 17 walks.

-- Kiner-Falefa has driven home a run in 14 games this year (20.6%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..
+- In 20.3% of his games this season, Kiner-Falefa has tallied at least one RBI.
+In seven of those games (10.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.